EDUCBA Logo

 Image source: pixabay.com

-One way of paying for public goods and services is to charge each person an equal proportion of the maximum amount he/she is ready to pay, instead of forsaking the product, while fixing that proportion to cover the entire cost of production.
-In case of special public goods like defense materials, the government may itself produce them or buy from private firms that meet all relevant production guidelines.
-So far the “free rider” issue is concerned, whereby utility services like police, firefighting etc are provided free to all users.
-The government can provide them from tax revenues.
+One way of paying for public goods and services is to charge each person an equal proportion of the maximum amount he/she is ready to pay instead of forsaking the product while fixing that proportion to cover the entire cost of production.
+In the case of special public goods like defense materials, the government may produce them or buy from private firms that meet all relevant production guidelines.
+So far, the “free rider” issue is concerned, whereby utility services like police, firefighting, etc., are free to all users.
+The government can provide them with tax revenues.

 Increasing returns to scale

-Opinions largely differ about the government’s role to provide solutions to market failure in case of increasing returns to scale.
-Many economists and policymakers have opined that a government must nationalize industries that operate under decreasing costs, leading to overproduction.
+Opinions largely differ about the government’s role in providing solutions to market failure in case of increasing returns to scale.
+Many economists and policymakers have opined that a government must nationalize industries with decreasing costs, leading to overproduction.
 But many others disapprove of this idea.
 They feel government control could make matters worse.
-Yet others suggest that the private sector must produce goods and services and the government must impose a price regulation and tax them so that private and social costs and benefits can be balanced.
+Yet others suggest that the private sector must produce goods and services, and the government must impose a price regulation and tax them to balance private and social costs and benefits.

 Indivisibles

-The solution to the problem of indivisibility in case of goods and services that are jointly used by several persons, like paved roads, street lights, traffic signals etc, local authorities like the civic corporation, has to spend on its maintenance and repairs.
-The cost in this regard has to be collected from the residents of a particular area or those who use the service.
+The solution to the problem of indivisibility in the case of goods and services jointly used by several persons, like paved roads, street lights, traffic signals, etc, local authorities, like the civic corporation, have to spend on its maintenance and repairs.
+In this regard, someone has to collect the cost from the residents of a particular area or those who use the service.

 Common property rights lead to external situations.
-“Who owns property, to what uses it can be put, the rights people have over it and how it may be transferred,” are the issues related to property rights.
-Everyone has a right to prevent people imposing costs on them.
-Public properties like parks, civic services, libraries etc can be included in this.
+“Who owns property, to what uses it can be put, the rights people have over it and how it may be transferred” are the issues related to property rights.
+Everyone has a right to prevent people from imposing costs on them.
+Public properties like parks, civic services, libraries, etc can be included in this.

-The second solution could be to distribute wealth from the rich to the poor.
-But it’s more a question of changing the property rights, instead of extending ownership rights.
+The second solution could be distributing wealth from the rich to the poor.
+But it’s more a question of changing property rights instead of extending ownership rights.
 Such a solution, however, won’t be practical.

-The third solution could be for the government to charge for damages or compensating for them.
-However, it involves the problem to compensate those who acquired a property a much lesser cost because of the damage.
+The third solution could be for the government to charge or compensate for damages.
+However, it involves the problem of compensating those who acquired a property at a much lesser cost because of the damage.

-The fourth option is to move the court for monetary damages by the party which has been harmed because of the externality.
-British economist and author, Ronal Coase, suggested that a market failure, because of property rights, could be eliminated via mutual bargaining among the involved parties.
-He pointed out that property rights must be marketable and clearly defined, with transactions costs at zero.
+The fourth option is to move the court for monetary damages by the party harmed by the externality.
+British economist and author Ronal Coase suggested that a market failure because of property rights could be eliminated via mutual bargaining among the involved parties.
+He pointed out that property rights must be marketable and clearly defined, with transaction costs at zero.
 Only then will a perfectly competitive economy allocate optimal resources even under externalities.
 This is called the Coase Theorem.

 market failure